BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

          }'
 ```

-So you should see the response like this:
+You should see a response like this:

 ```json
 {